StrawHatXYZ/website/src/content/post/privacy_policy_apk.md

 ---
-title: "Privacy Policy"
+title: "Privacy Policy: Android App"
 publishDate: "4 SEP 2023"
-description: "Privacy Page We take the security of your data seriously and employ a variety of security measures to safeguard your personal information."
+description: "We take the security of your data seriously and employ a variety of security measures to safeguard your personal information."
-tags: ["example", "blog",privacy_page]
+tags: ["privacy", "security"]
 ---

-# Privacy Policy for [DISCOVER-APK]
+# for [DISCOVER-APK]

 Last updated: [4-9-2023]

 ## Introduction

 Welcome to **Discover**.
 Your privacy is of paramount importance to us.
-This Privacy Policy governs the manner in which Discover collects, uses, maintains, and discloses information collected from users (each, a "User") of the Discover application ("App").
+This governs the manner in which Discover collects, uses, maintains, and discloses information collected from users (each, a "User") of the Discover application ("App").
 It outlines our practices regarding your Personal Data and how we will treat it.

 ## Information Collection and Use